panastasovsoftuni/StudentApp-with-jenkinsfile/README.md

-Student app with Jenkinsfile and as new project.
+Student app with Jenkinsfile; Copied as new a project in this repo.